BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages/dsproof-beta.md

 1. The message is well-formed and contains all fields.
 It is allowed for some hashes to be all-zeros.
-2. The two `spenders` must be are different.
+2. The two `spenders` must be different.
 3. The first &amp; double `spender`s are sorted via the following algorithm:

   3a. sort via the `hash-outputs` field of the `spender`.